jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) the person is authorised by the New Zealand Customs Service to receive; and (ii) relates to a person who is liable to pay financial support under the Child Support Act 1991; and (iii) the Commissioner considers is not undesirable to disclose and is reasonably necessary for the purposes specified in sections 280K and 280L of the Customs and Excise Act 1996:
-  (g) communicating to any authorised person under section 62 of the Student Loan Scheme Act 1992 any information required for the purpose specified in subsection (2) or (2A) of that section:
+  (g) communicating to an authorised person under section 207 of the Student Loan Scheme Act 2011 any information specified in subsection (1) or (2) of that section in accordance with subsection (1) of that section:
-  (gb) communicating to the chief executive of the New Zealand Customs Service under section 62A of the Student Loan Scheme Act 1992 any information specified in subsection (2) of that section for the purpose set out in subsection (1) of that section:
+  (gb) communicating to the chief executive of the New Zealand Customs Service under section 208 of the Student Loan Scheme Act 2011 any information specified in subsection (2) of that section for the purpose set out in subsection (1) of that section:
   (gc) communicating to any authorised person (as defined in section 98(1) of the Criminal Proceeds (Recovery) Act 2009) any information required for the purpose specified in subsection (2)﻿(b) of that section:
   (h) communicating to any officer or employee or agent of any of the State Services any information in relation to the processing of information, data, documents, or any other matter necessary for the effective administration of the Inland Revenue Acts (including all Acts at any time administered by or in the department) or any other function that may from time to time be lawfully conferred on the Commissioner:
   (i) communicating to any person, or employee of that person, being a person engaged by the Commissioner for the performance of services necessary for the effective administration of the Inland Revenue Acts (including all Acts at any time administered by or in the department) or any other function that may from time to time be lawfully conferred on the Commissioner, such information as the Commissioner considers necessary for the performance of those services: